quicwg/multipath/draft-ietf-quic-multipath.md

-A sender SHOULD send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path with a valid Path ID or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.
+A sender SHOULD send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path with a valid Path ID or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding Path ID.

 Note that PATHS_BLOCKED and PATH_CIDS_BLOCKED frames are informational.
 Sending a PATHS_BLOCKED or a PATH_CIDS_BLOCKED frame does not imply a particular action from the peer